Know the Deadlines

 - Keep all passwords safe and in one place.

 - Keep copies of everything you receive and are asked to submit to the financial aid office.

 Take Advantage of Resources

-- Attend a FAFSA Day event in your community in January or February to receive free help completing the FAFSA.
+- Attend a FAFSA Day event to receive free help completing the FAFSA.

-- Communicate any special circumstances that affect your family's financial situation and your ability to pay for college by writing to the financial aid office at each school on your list.
+- Communicate any special circumstances that affect your family's financial situation by writing to the financial aid office at each school on your list.